-SYMBOL TYPE DESCRIPTION RESET# INPUT RESET#: This dedicated RESET# is available in 24-ball BGA package.
-The RESET# pin is a hardware RESET signal.
+SYMBOL TYPE DESCRIPTION RESET#: This dedicated RESET# is available in 16-pin SOIC and 24-ball BGA packages.
+RESET# INPUT The RESET# pin is a hardware RESET signal.
 When RESET# is driven HIGH, the memory is in the normal operating mode.
 When RESET# is driven LOW, the memory enters reset mode and output is High-Z. If RESET# is driven LOW while an internal WRITE, PROGRAM, or ERASE operation is in progress, data may be lost.
 Dedicated RESET# function can be Disabled when bit 0 of Function Register = 1.
 It has an internal pull-up resistor and may be left floating if not used.
 SCK INPUT Serial Data Clock: Synchronized Clock for input and output timing operations.
-Vcc POWER Power: Device Core Power Supply GND GROUND Ground: Connect to ground when referenced to Vcc NC Unused NC: Pins labeled "NC" stand for "No Connect".
-Not internally connected.
+Vcc POWER Power: Device Core Power Supply GND GROUND Ground: Connect to ground when referenced to Vcc NC Unused NC: Pins labeled "NC" stand for "No Connect" and should be left uncommitted.